Arizona lawmaker wants to restrict teens' access to vaping products

 Carter’s proposal, SB 1009, is aimed solely at preventing teen use of vaping devices.

-But lawmakers also will consider a separate bill on vaping, one that would affect adults.
+But lawmakers also will consider a separate bill on vaping that would affect adults.

 HB 2024, introduced by Sen. John Kavanagh, R-Fountain Hills, would add vaping to existing laws which prohibit smoking in public areas, including offices, bars, restaurants, stores, theaters and the common areas of hotels and apartments.